davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 Sometimes when coming to build a pattern with variants, we discovered that one or more variants required a significant change to the markup of the main pattern, which suggested a new pattern rather than just a variant.
 In this case we'd create the ticket(s) for it, and put them into the backlog, moving the appropriate spec from the old to the new ticket.

 ### Images
 The scholarly content contains a lot of figures, mainly in the form of images.
 We use [responsive images techniques](https://responsiveimages.org/) (`<picture>`, `srcset` and sometimes `sizes`), to stop the browser downloading more image data than it needs.
-The compiled HTML from the mustache template looks like this:
+For example, the compiled HTML from the `captioned-asset` pattern's mustache template looks like this:

 ``` html
 <figure class="captioned-asset">